chris-james-git/natours/README.md

 # NATOURS

-This is a coursework project developed in conjunction with the Udemy course "Advanced CSS and Sass" https://www.udemy.com/advanced-css-and-sass/
+This is a coursework project developed in conjunction with the Udemy course "Advanced CSS and Sass" https://www.udemy.com/advanced-css-and-sass/ written by Jonas Schmedtmann.

+Full course materials are available here: https://github.com/jonasschmedtmann/advanced-css-course

 # Three pillars of writing good HTML and CSS: